top of page

 Jamaica A Different World

-At the time, I was living in Toronto, Canada, working with a great Chef named Emerson.
-We called him Junior.
+During that period, I resided in Toronto, Canada, collaborating with an excellent Chef named Emerson, whom we affectionately referred to as Junior.
 Junior's parents were Jamaican immigrants.
-He was a great guy, and we developed a great friendship.
-I could only describe Junior as having a likeness to one of the 1990s pop duo Milli Vanilli and very popular with the ladies.
+He was a wonderful person, and we formed a strong friendship.
+I would liken Junior to one of the members of the 1990s pop duo Milli Vanilli, and he was quite popular with the ladies.

-After enduring the Canadian winter, an opportunity presented to travel to Jamaica with Junior and stay with his aunt and uncle.
-Before I left, I would need to let go of my rented apartment.
-I distinctly remember my landlord saying, "Jamaica is not like in the brochures, you know; most of it is still a third-world country".
-To me that just went in one ear and out the other, I was just looking for another travel adventure.
+After getting through the Canadian winter, I had the chance to travel to Jamaica with Junior and stay with his aunt and uncle.
+Before departing, I needed to give up my rented apartment.
+I clearly recall my landlord mentioning, "Jamaica is not like in the brochures, you know; most of it is still a third-world country."
+To me, that comment went in one ear and out the other, as I was simply seeking another travel adventure.

-Landing in Montego Bay, Jamaica, was an experience in itself; you can read about that landing HERE.
-My first impression outside the airport was from the back seat of a taxi, where we were approached multiple times by locals offering to sell us 'Ganja' (Marijuana).
-Then, less than a kilometre from the airport, I see a local urinating on the road.
-Not hiding, just standing there in full view, surrounded by mounds of rubbish.
-My mind immediately flashed back to what my previous landlord had said.
+Arriving in Montego Bay, Jamaica, was an experience in itself; you can read about that arrival HERE.
+My initial impression outside the airport came from the back seat of a taxi, where we were repeatedly approached by locals trying to sell us 'Ganja' (Marijuana).
+Then, less than a kilometre from the airport, I noticed a local urinating openly on the road, not hiding, just standing there in plain sight, surrounded by piles of rubbish.
+My mind instantly recalled what my former landlord had mentioned.

 I would immediately call home to Australia to my mother, reverse charge, of course, excited to let her know where I was.

-We would stay with Junior's family in the town of Lucea (Pronounced Lucy).
-The family was lovely and very well respected in the community.
-They lived in a very basic two-story house, which was considered luxury in this area.
-Many lived in chanty shacks, and it was clear how poor the community really was.
-Even in the house, we only had running water for a few hours a day, so we'd fill buckets of water to flush the toilet during the day.
+We stayed with Junior's family in Lucea (pronounced Lucy).
+The family was wonderful and highly respected within the community.
+They resided in a modest two-story house, which was seen as a luxury in this region.
+Many people lived in makeshift shacks, highlighting the community's poverty.
+Even in the house, running water was available for just a few hours daily, so we filled buckets with water to flush the toilet throughout the day.

 Rastafarian Encounters

-From the balcony of the bedroom, I could look down the gravel road that led into town.
-About halfway down this road, I saw a Jamaican Rastafarian with massive dreadlocks.
-He lived basically under a tree and would often sit and rest on one of the branches, chewing sugar cane and watching people walk by.
-He was a scary-looking dude, and I really wanted to get a photo of this guy.
-One morning, I would see him walking past the house.
-I grabbed my camera and put the zoom lens on as he was walking away from me about 50m.
-As I zoomed in and focused on his dreadlocks, he paused momentarily and turned and looked directly at the camera.
-He raised a finger and waved it as to say no, no, no. This is probably one of the most freaky things I've ever experienced in my life.
-They often talk about voodoo and black magic in Jamaica.
-I'm not a believer, but this was simply weird.
+From the bedroom balcony, I could see the gravel road leading into town.
+About halfway along this road, I noticed a Jamaican Rastafarian with large dreadlocks.
+He essentially lived under a tree, often sitting on one of its branches, chewing sugar cane and observing passersby.
+He had an intimidating appearance, and I was eager to capture a photo of him.
+One morning, I saw him walking past the house.
+I grabbed my camera and attached the zoom lens as he was about 50 meters away.
+As I zoomed in and focused on his dreadlocks, he suddenly paused, turned, and looked directly at the camera.
+He raised a finger and waved it as if to say no, no, no. This was probably one of the most unsettling experiences I've ever had.
+People often talk about voodoo and black magic in Jamaica.
+I'm not a believer, but this was simply strange.
 How he knew I was taking a photo is beyond me.
-Now, I was in a position where I had to walk past him every time I wanted to go into town.
-I was now shit scared.
+Now, I had to pass by him every time I wanted to go into town, and I was genuinely scared.

-I discovered that most Jamaicans were not too fond of Americans, but Australians shared a common national interest: cricket.
-So, everywhere I went, they'd want to ask about cricket in some form.
+I found that most Jamaicans weren't particularly fond of Americans, but Australians and Jamaicans shared a mutual national interest: cricket.
+As a result, wherever I went, people were eager to discuss cricket in some way.

-Jamaica was a very poor third-world country indeed, and the vast majority of resorts were all-inclusive, meaning you wouldn't leave the resorts.
-I am glad I got to see and meet the locals.
-I'll admit there were times I felt a little uncomfortable in some environments.
-I shook hands with a local who tried to remove my ring in the process, and I can not count how many times I was approached to buy cannabis.
-You could also always know the Jamicians who enjoyed the sugar cane sold from street push carts, as their teeth were all rotten and black from the sugar.
+Jamaica was undeniably a very poor third-world country, and most resorts were all-inclusive, meaning visitors typically stayed within the resort premises.
+I'm grateful I had the opportunity to meet and interact with the locals.
+I must admit there were moments when I felt somewhat uneasy in certain settings.
+I once shook hands with a local who attempted to remove my ring, and I lost count of how many times I was offered cannabis.
+It was easy to identify Jamaicans who enjoyed sugar cane from street vendors, as their teeth were often decayed and blackened by the sugar.

 An outrageously funny moment